sonic-net/SONiC/doc/warm-reboot/NSF_Manager_HLD.md

 Since the switch is in quiescent state, this will be the final state of the switch before reboot.
 NSF Manager will trigger state verification to ensure that the switch is in a consistent state.
 Reconciling from an inconsistent state might cause traffic loss and thus it is important to ensure that the switch is in a consistent state before warm rebooting.
 NSF Manager will abort warm reboot operation if state verification fails.

+An additional flag will be added in Redis DB which will be used NSF Manager to determine whether this phase is required during warm-boot orchestration.

 ##### Phase 3: Trigger Checkpointing